w3f/polkadot-wiki/docs/learn-spree.md

 of the instance.
 They do this validation be checking it against the `validate` function as provided by the SPREE module API.
 Collators are expected to be able to provide this information in order to progress their parachains.

+## Metaphor

+SPREE modules are like recipes in cookbooks.
+Let’s consider an example for comparison.
+We are at a restaurant and we give an order to a cook to make a soufflé.
+We're sufficiently confident in the cook’s ability and we have a vague idea of what will be made, but no actual surety how it will be made.
+If we want to be sure on the exact execution of the making of the soufflé, then we would need to inspect the cook’s kitchen before hand and verify ourselves how the cook makes the soufflé.
+This is comparable to sending XCMP messages without SPREE, as the sending party is responsible for verifying themselves the receiving chain’s code.

+However, let's say that a cook has the Soufflé Maker's Manual; on their bookshelf and has committed themselves to only making soufflés from this book.
+One can now examine the book and have a precise understanding of what will happen when we tell the cook to make a soufflé.
+When we place an order to make a soufflé as is written on page 10 of the manual, we then know exactly what will be executed in the cook’s kitchen and the finished product that will come back to the table.
+Additionally, any kitchen we go to we can ask if the cook owns this book and if so we can order the standard recipe and be sure of the execution in the cook’s kitchen.
+Like the recipe in the cookbook, we only need to verify a SPREE module once in order to be sure of its execution across all parachains.
+If we know a parachain uses a specific SPREE module, it’s not necessary to know any other details on how the parachain is implemented.

 [polkadot reddit]: https://www.reddit.com/r/dot/
 [smart protocols reddit post]: https://www.reddit.com/r/dot/comments/b6kljn/smartprotocols_idea/